ErnestCYW/MindHack/README.md

 1. Allow MindStatus's API to be called externally for integration into other platforms (eg. Luminus / ASKnLEARN / etc...).
 2. NLP processing to highlight keywords (eg. Suicide / Depression / etc...) and assign post severity.
 3. Reminders to complete quiz.
-4. Like / Dislike feature on message board posts for sorting of posts
+4. Upvote / downvote feature on message board posts for sorting of posts

 ## Tech Stack